LICHPUNK/lichtweaks/README.md

 ***Non-Visual Progress***:
-- Added all string type variables to translatables for expandability
+- Add all string type variables to translatables for expandability

 ## 2/21/23